mdodovic/Facial-Keypoints-Detection/README.md

 # Facail-Keypoints-Detection

-Different machine learning algorithms for facial key-points detection
+Different machine learning algorithms for facial key-point detection

 Five different Neural Networks' architectures were used.
-2 were Fully-Connected NNs while 3 were Convulutional NNs.
+2 were Fully-Connected NNs while 3 were Convolutional NNs.

-The complete docummentation of this project can be found here.
+The complete documentation of this project can be found here.

-An example of how the best used algorithm (LeNet-5) works is presented below, where the algorithm found every key-point on my face.
+An example of how the algorithm with the highest performances trained in this project (LeNet-5) works below, where the algorithm found every key point on my face.